Chapter 03 - Why Fiverr Isn't Your Competition

 What you put out will attract what you want.
 Like attracts like.
 Ensuring how you present your business to the world is refined and represents you authentically will attract the kind of clients you want.
 Because we spend a lot of time refining our look on Instagram and our website, we are attracting people that find value in what we have to offer.
 And this is why Fiverr isn't our competition, or yours.
 It's the same as a person who spends more on a shirt that's built to last or one that costs $5.
 You either find the value, or you don't.

-We talk a lot about this subject in our course The Designer's Business Survival Guide, and how to attract those dream clients you've always wanted.
+We talk a lot about this subject in our course The Freelancer's Business Bootcamp, and how to attract those dream clients you've always wanted.
 Head over to our course page HERE for more info and as always, if you have any questions feel free to reach out! 😊